renatoGarcia/icecream-cpp/README.md

 IC_CONFIG.output(str);
 IC(1, 2);
 ```
-Will print the output `"ic| 1: 1, 2: 2\n"` on the `str` string.
+Will print the output `"ic| 1: 1, 2: 2\n"` in the `str` string.

 > [!WARNING]
-> Icecream-cpp won't take ownership of the argument `t`, so care must be taken by the user
+> Icecream-cpp won't take ownership of the `t` argument, so care must be taken by the user
-> to ensure that it is alive.
+> to ensure that it stay alive.

 #### prefix

-A function that generate the text that will be printed before each output.
+A function that generates the text that will be printed before each output.

 - set:
     ```C++